gvwilson/fiction/leaderboard/index.md

 "I want you to kill me,"
 he said.
-"I want you to talk to every lightning rod you know.
+"You're going to talk to every lightning rod you know.
-Hell, I want you to talk to the ones you *don't* know—make some new friends.
+Hell, you're going to talk to the ones you *don't* know too—go on, make some new friends.
-And then I want you to have them all to dump every penny they have on me, all at the same time."
+And then you're going to have them dump every penny they've got on me, all at the same time."

-He leaned forward,
+An.ton leaned forward,
 his skeletal hands tight on the arms of his lifechair and his eyes blazing.
 "I don't care who's doing this.
 I don't care why they're doing it or what they want.
-You're going to make me as rich as the next hundred people put together—the next thousand— and *then* they can fucking have me."
+You're going to make me as rich as the next hundred people put together—the next thousand—and *then* they can fucking have me."

+---

+Arranging a murder is surprisingly easy when the intended victim is very rich and completely cooperative.
+An.ton was a citizen of a little Pacific island nation whose territory had been abandoned during the Melt and whose continued existence was mostly an accounting fiction.
+Three different AIs confirmed that I couldn't be charged with murder under its laws, though one did think a case could be made for reckless endangerment.

+Choosing a date was also simple.
+The neurodegenerative disorder that had eaten away his muscle mass was a result of an overly optimistic gene therapy "cure" for old age he had spent one of his fortunes on in his forties.
+His AIs had been charting its progression ever since, and calculated a 98% probability that he had more than three months but less than six.

+"So make it April first,"
+he told me.
+"Sundays are always slow days for news.
+Maybe I'll give everyone something more interesting to talk about than reforestation or UB fucking I."

+I nodded and made a note but didn't say anything.
+The more time I spent with him, the more things I found myself not saying.
+He was very intelligent,
+very well informed,
+and hated everything that had happened in the last two decades.
+I got a half-hour lecture on the idiocy of rewilding the Great Plains, and another on why phasing out non-essential air travel had been an infringement of fundamental rights and a precursor to the imposition of totalitarian government.
+I didn't point out that by the time the Rewilding Act passed most of the land had been abandoned because of drought, or ask why the dictatorship he was so worried about was taking so long to set up.